miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

  Moving the trim to the initial string and removing it from inside the map reduced the runtime one more microsecond on average lol.

  Also have to try improving the initialization of the `VecDeque` version.

+ ----

+ Some more experimentation after solving day 7:

+ * It checks out that the bottleneck of the `VecDeque` solution (at least initially) was the input parsing. `06_smort_betterinit` now has very similar runtime to its array-based counterpart, averaging something like 6-7 microseconds of runtime.
+The major changes were joining the parsing map operations as a single chained call; increment the values directly in the `VecDeque` instead of creating an array from "expensive" iterator operations and then initializing using that; and remove an unnecessary `.trim` call that was being ran on the map operation chain instead of only once in the initial string.
+ * For the array-based solution: It seems that merging the parsing operations in the initialization loop has a very similar runtime to creating the iterator with the operations and then looping over it.
+This makes sense given that iterators are lazy-evaluated.
+ * Also for the array-based solution: storing the count of the number of fish after initialization, and then incrementing it as days go by seems to be marginally more efficient than running 2 sums (1 for each part).
+This makes sense, but has a very minimal impact on performance.
+Nevertheless, it seems to be there, reducing the average from 5-6 us to 4.7-5.3 microseconds.
+This is a very _finicky_ comparison, though, given the very low run times which are easily impacted by external factors such as system load. (_I should really start using actual benchmarks to compare things..._)

  ## Day 7